mdr356/TabularMLMadeEasy/CODE_OF_CONDUCT.md

-# Code of Conduct
+# Contributor Covenant Code of Conduct

-Be respectful and constructive.
-Harassment and discrimination are not tolerated.
-Report issues via GitHub or EMAIL_ADDRESS.
+## Our Pledge
+We pledge to make participation in this project a harassment-free experience for everyone.

+## Standards
+Positive behaviors:
+- Inclusive language
+- Respectful communication
+- Constructive feedback

+Unacceptable behaviors:
+- Harassment or trolling
+- Discriminatory comments
+- Publishing private information

+## Enforcement
+Report issues to **mdr356@nyu.edu**.
+Violations may result in removal from the project.

+## Attribution
+Adapted from Contributor Covenant v2.1.